-The asymmetrical undercut fade is a style of haircut that is achieved by cutting the hair on one side of the head shorter than the other.
+The asymmetrical undercut fade is a style of haircut achieved by cutting the hair on one side of the head shorter than the other.

 Curls Low Fade

 A low fade is a haircut where the hair is gradually tapered from the bottom up.
-To achieve a low fade, brands must maintain consistency in their messaging and products across all channels.
+To achieve a low fade, brands must maintain consistent messaging and products across all channels.